Year Listed: 2011

 Colorado’s history is inextricably linked with the availability of water for mining, agriculture, and community development.
 The loss of the McElmo Creek Flume would mean the loss of an irreplaceable opportunity to tell the story of water and settlement in the Montezuma Valley.

 Fortunately, the McElmo Creek Flume is located very near a turnout on Highway 160 and therefore offers a tremendous opportunity for the installation of interpretive panels to educate residents and visitors alike about the significance of a historic resource that has been largely forgotten.
 The Montezuma Valley Irrigation Company, still in the business of managing water, owns the planer used to bevel the edges of the boards that make up the wooden trough portion of the Flume and has offered to make it available for the restoration effort.
 The State Historical Fund has awarded the county funds to complete structural analysis on the flume and prepare CDs for the stabilization work.
-The State Historical Fund has awarded a grant to complete the foundation work on the flume, but requires additional matching funds.
+Foundation repairs and construction of new stop on the Trail of the Ancients Scenic Byway that features the McElmo Flume have also been completed through a grant from the State Historical Fund.

 None at this time